The National Aspergillosis Centre provides expertise for the diagnosis and management of infections caused by the fungus Aspergillus

 How can I be referred to the Centre?

-Patients are referred to the centre by their GP or specialist Consultant.
+Patients are referred to the centre by their local specialist Consultant.
 We do not operate with Choose and Book and referrals have to be made directly to the centre.

 The criteria for chronic pulmonary aspergillosis (CPA) are: